 Long term, once we prove our concept, we have a goal of replacing leases with management agreements, which will put much of the build-out cost on the landlord.
 Read more about this strategy here.

-Like the first bullet point above, I've spoken with the CEOs/founders of multiple salon suite businesses that have successfully transitioned stylists at hair salons into thriving entrepreneurs.
+Additionally, like the first bullet point above, I've spoken with the CEOs/founders of multiple salon suite businesses that have successfully transitioned stylists at hair salons into thriving entrepreneurs.

-We will try to take advantage of vacant office real estate but are fully aware of the challenges of changing real estate zoning laws.
+Additionally, we will try to take advantage of vacant office real estate but are fully aware of the challenges of changing real estate zoning laws.

 While COVID-19 forced gyms to close, it fueled a massive boom to the at-home workout trend, and individual wellness professionals and companies, such as Peloton, Tonal, Mirror, etc., capitalized on it.

 Working out at home is not a new trend; remember Jane Fonda in the 80s and P90X most recently, but this time things are different as technology has enabled better equipment and more engaging and personal content.

 We believe that working out at home will allow more people to work out more often but that the majority of workouts will still happen in person at gyms or wellness centers.
 Especially workouts that are private, one-on-one focused.

 Humans are social animals, and the gym gives us a place to engage and create community.
 A recent IHRSA study showed that the only thing gym-goers miss more than going to the gym is visiting loved ones - ahead of going to concerts, sporting events, restaurants, and movie theaters.

 A relevant comparison to the at-home gym disruption is the restaurant industry with Postmates, DoorDash, and UberEats.
 These services make eating more convenient for users, but people still prefer going to restaurants (recent survey shows ~2/3 of people prefer eating at restaurants versus ordering food).